victormusa/sample-app/README.md

 # This app assumes you already have Vagrant + VirtualBox working environment

-# only by performing "vagrant up" you will get a nginx, php-fpm and a redis server for session handling with also a automatic # # background task notification for getting a email if status change to something different than "up"
+# only by performing "vagrant up" you will get a nginx, php-fpm and a redis server for session handling with also a automatic background # # task notification for getting a email if status change to something different than "up" the web sample is working on 10.127.0.10/index.php

 # Also theres a script called "1erejercicio.sh" that is a tool to get a "A" registry from domain and then check with that data # against an ip address or domain